jadilorenzo/obsidian/Story/Story.md

 “Stop the train.”
 Alan said as he stood up.

 The technological symphony had come to an abrupt end.
-But when it finally began again, it sung a harsher tune.
+When it began again, it sung a harsher tune.

-A century later, the world had changed.
-Contrary to visions of aliens, spaceships, and teleportation, the world was not so bizarre as it was dangerous.
+A century later, the world was more dangerous than fantastical — no aliens, no spaceships, no teleportation.
 Alan wasn’t the only one wearing armor.

 The days of unified nations were long gone, replaced by a patchwork of large city-states and powerful corporations that governed their territories.
 The strong ruled without mercy; the weak struggled without hope —hope to survive under the shadow of war, execution, starvation, or assassination.
 Trust was rare.